wapelhardingpoint/GRAX/docs/readme.md

 device, backoffice, and app engagement.
 The Engagement Graph is used within **GRAX**  for deep analytics, artificial intelligence, reporting, and App Development.
-The more data and relationships you link with your Engagement Graph the quicker it builds, learns (via AI), and reacts (via Engagement Manager) from your Neural Network.
+The more data and relationships you link with your Engagement Graph the quicker it builds, learns (via AI), and reacts (via GRAX Relate) from your Neural Network.

 * [`Grax Build`](https://engagementmanager.herokuapp.com) - <b>Instructions Below</b>